Last updated on November 10th, 2023 at 01:16 pm

 You must fund your FB wallet if you want to advertise on the most popular social media platform.
-While some people find it difficult to fund their wallet, hundreds of others don’t really know how to go about.
+While some people find it difficult to fund their wallets, hundreds of others don’t really know how to go about it.

 In this post, we will show you how to pay for Facebook Ads with MasterCard in Nigeria using Stanbic IBTC Debit Card.